 Journal prompts are great tools for learning about yourself.
 Writing to a prompt instead of whatever is in your head forces you out of well-worn pathways and helps you to look at yourself from a new perspective.
 You might even discover that one small insight can connect many challenges and circumstances you thought were unrelated.

 Negative emotions can dominate your thoughts, influencing your mood and behaviors.
 Left unchecked, these emotions can increase stress levels and affect mental health.
 One of the best journaling benefits is stress management.

-Journaling is an outlet to express thoughts and emotions you may not be able to share in other places.
+Among the many benefits of journaling for mental health is having an outlet to express thoughts and emotions you may not be able to share in other places.
 Instead of bottling up feelings of anger or disappointment, you can write freely about them in a journal.
 The practice provides stress relief, and writing things down can also help you process and find solutions to problems.